deebeebolger/Project_CeLaVie/DataflowChart_pages/Multichannel_WTF_round1.md

 | :exclamation:  For a delay period of 16 samples, we would need to defined a delay period (in ms) of 31.2ms   |
 |--------------------------------------------------------------------------------------------------------------|

+### Multi-channel Wiener Filtering (MWF) : Round 1

+The **first round** concerns mainly **_muscle artifact_** cleaning.
+But eye-blink cleaning can be included in this first round if wished.
+This implies integrating the eye-blink mask into the noise mask.
+The first round is carried if : **Relax_cfg.Do_MWF_Once** = 1

+#### Muscle activity

+Muscle artifacts are dealt with in the first round of MWF.
+To create a template for the detection of muscle activity for the MWF cleaning, the data is separated into 1second epochs with 500ms overlap.